mttymtt/patrick-reagan-running-public/_pages/about.md

   - image: "/uploads/Andy-Cochrane_IMG_2498_web.JPG"
     credit: Andy Cochrane
     credit-link: https://www.andrewfitts.com
 - section:
   type: text
-  description: 'In 2016, Reagan had a fantastic rookie year of ultrarunning.
-He finished
+  description: |-
-    his year with two international podium finishes: 3rd place finish at the UltraVasan 90K in Mora, Sweden and 3rd at the IAU 100K World Championships in Los Alcazares, Spain.
-This past year, Reagan debuted at the Comrades Marathon as the top American male with a 12th place finish.
-He raced to the 6th fastest time by an American in the race''s history (Up or Down).
-In August, Reagan improved his 2016 placement and time at the Ultravasan 90K (6:08.48, 2nd place).
-In his debut at the 100 Mile distance, Reagan won the Javelina Jundred 100 Mile Endurance run and bested the course record by 29 minutes.'
+    In 2017, Patrick was honored with the USATF Ted Corbitt Ultrarunner of the Year award after stringing together a 3rd place finish at the IAU 100K World Championship and a 12th place finish at the prestigious Comrades Marathon in South Africa.
+That fall he debuted in the 100 mile distance at the Javelina Jundred with his first major win and setting a course record in 13:01.14.
 - section:
   type: gallery
   width: medium
   columns: 2